EY4180/Graphics-Animation-Project/report.md

 any order, the translation must occur last as the rotations and scaling must be performed at the origin for correct results.

-The resulting matricies from each transformation are multiplied together to get the overall model matrix.
+The resulting matricies from each transformation were multiplied together to get the overall model matrix.

 # C